 When we commit to praying for the unreached on an ongoing basis, we remind ourselves of the global scope of the gospel and the unfinished work “where Christ has [not] already been named.”
 It is so important to remember that prayer is not primarily about what we do.
 It’s about what God does.
 When we believe God is sovereign, we see the value in praying for people whom we may never meet in a country we may never visit.

 All of Us Can Have a Heart for the Nations

 In my conversation with Jeff Lewis, he reminded me of the following truth:

 The cause of Christ will be accomplished among the nations, not through the vocation called missionary, but through the mass deployment of the people of God in the context of the mission of God.

 God has called us all to participate in his mission by making disciples in our workplaces, schools, and families.
+Not only college students can have a heart for the nations.
 He doesn’t simply reach the nations through those who sell their belongings and move to rural Africa; rather, God is deploying all of his people to be his ambassadors in their communities.
 We can begin reaching the nations right where we are.
 And as we do, may we echo the words of Paul in Ephesians 6:19–20:

 And [pray] also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak.